 Popular Wadi Rum Tours

-The local Zalabia Bedouin run most of the tours within Wadi Rum.
-They built an industry focused around climbers and trekkers.
+The local Zalabia Bedouin runs most of the tours within Wadi Rum.
+They built an industry-focused around climbers and trekkers.
 And that industry has grown into one of the largest eco-adventure tourism regions in the country.
 Activities such as camel rides, hiking, and rock-climbing are legendary in Wadi Rum.
 And with the stunning rock formations that fill Wadi Rum, it’s no surprise why.

 ATV and Wadi Rum jeep tours are also becoming increasingly popular as a wider range of adventurers discover the region.
 Recently, Bedouin luxury camping retreats have become a huge draw for families and others who travel to Jordan.
 The mix of adventure, comfort, and great food make these overnight luxury camps popular with those searching for unique experiences in Jordan.

 We arrived in Wadi Rum after a long drive from Wadi Musa and a morning visiting Little Petra.
 After picking up our park permits from the Wadi Rum Visitor’s Center, we proceeded through a small series of shops to a restaurant and staging area.
 This is where we were met by the Wadi Rum jeep driver for our ride through the desert to our Wadi Rum Bedouin Camp for our night under the stars.

 Although it was bumpy, the drive to the Wadi Rum luxury camp gave us a spectacular view of the surrounding mountains.
 We were left in awe of this beautiful environment.
 The Wadi Rum Bedouin camp came up suddenly as we bounced along the twisty ruts of the Wadi Rum canyons.
 Nestled at the base of tall desert cliffs the classic green and white luxury tents were just slipping into the shade as the mid-afternoon sun found its way over the mountains.